P&R and Winning: Can Pick and Roll Help you Win games?

 Tempo di lettura 10 min

 Team offense in basketball games consists of a collection of offensive actions carried out with the assistance of two or more players.
 Of these activities, the most regularly used in the last decade is the on-ball screen called the “pick and roll.”
-This study aimed to examine all of the pick and rolls conducted in the Euroleague championship from all of the 24 participating teams and to review the possible relationships between success in the pick and roll and overall success of the teams.
+This study aimed to examine all of the pick and rolls conducted in the Euroleague championship from all of the 24 participating teams and to review the possible relationships between success in the pick and roll and the overall success of the teams.

-The results showed that the most efficient type of pick and roll offense was when a shot was attempted after 2 passes from the pick and roll event, succeeded by the screener’s shot when he rolled to the basket.
+The results showed that the most efficient type of pick-and-roll offense was when a shot was attempted after 2 passes from the pick-and-roll event, succeeded by the screener’s shot when he rolled to the basket.
 Additionally, straight regression analysis confirmed that pick and roll effectiveness can predict the final order of the teams.

-Basketball is defined as an invasion team sport, where two teams dispute on a common field and the main objectives are to score baskets, or points, and to prevent the opponent from scoring baskets through individual, group and team defense.
+Basketball is defined as an invasion team sport, where two teams dispute on a common field, and the main objectives are to score baskets, or points, and to prevent the opponent from scoring baskets through individual, group, and team defense.